 There is sufficient evidence to suggest in fact that our heart thinks and stores memory.
-There are cases of people with heart transplants where they take on more than the personality traits of the donor.
+And there are cases of people with heart transplants where they take on more than the personality traits of the donor.
 Transplant recipients have in rare cases actually recalled enough detail about a past event (like the murder of the donor) to find and convict the person responsible.
 And you only need ask someone to point to themselves, to see that they will point to their heart and not their head.
 Heart, mind and body coherence can be fostered in several ways., one of which I will introduce below.
-Read the book called ‘The hearts code’ by Paul Pearsall for more on the hearts memory.
+Read the book called ‘The hearts code‘ by Paul Pearsall for more on the hearts memory.
 It’s a fascinating read.

-Beliefs, behaviours and progress
+How to integrate beliefs, behaviours and progress

 The last step in any psychedelic integration technique, is making the changes part of your ongoing life.
 You must have what you learn from a psychedelic experience alter your trajectory in life., or you are doomed to repeat it.

-Beware of well-meaning people
+Should you beware of well-meaning people

 NLP, or Neuro Linguistic Programming., is a very effective methodology that has found its way into many avenues of personal and business development.
 You would be well advised in seeking a skilled practitioner to help you integrate and make changes in your life.
 For the purposes of this article, I am going to cover just a tiny fraction of what is available as NLP skillsets.
 Both for integration and for inclusion in other psychedelic therapy protocols.
 I have written about some more useful applications of some NLP processes in the coaching room section of this website.

-Integrating psychedelic experiences into your life – NLP Future pacing
+How to integrate psychedelic experiences into your life – NLP Future pacing